agorelick/NGS-scripts/README.md

 Next, modify the script to use your sample names and vial names (which refer to the name from the fastq file).
 Also edit the number of jobs in the header `#SBATCH --array=0-8` for your number of samples.
 These are indexed at 0, so this example is for 9 samples to be run parallel.

 Note: the adapter sequences in the cutadapt section are for Illumina universal adapter sequences, which is what Azenta uses for lpWGS.
-You can check this by running FASTQC on your FASTQ files, and change the adapter sequences if necessary.
+You can check this by running FASTQC (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on your FASTQ files, and then changing the adapter sequences if necessary.

 Also note: This script is setup for alignment to human reference genome b37 (Broad's version of GRCh37/hg19).
 This can be changed to b38/GRCh38/hg38, but as of 12/16/2023 Alex's haplotype-aware copy number calling pipeline requires b37.